areeba-junaid/Global-Aid-Tracker/README.md

 # Global-Aid-Tracker
- A web Application that allows all donees and donors to keep track of Aids given and Provided to People.
+ A decentralized web app that keeps track of all Aid received by donees and all Aid provided by Donors in ethers cryptocurrency.